Hollow Sun: AKAI Years

 The sampler itself has recently received an update which now includes a grain engine.

-In a sincere tribute attached as a PDF to this downloadable library Fernando Manuel Rodrigues describes the provenance of the library in his own words:
+In a sincere tribute attached as a PDF to this downloadable library Fernando Manuel Rodrigues describes the provenance of the library:

 This library is based on libraries of Akai sample instruments that were available for free at the Hollow Sun site in the early 2000s….
 The libraries aren’t available anymore, but I still had the files collecting dust in my hard-drive….
 These libraries are like a museum of old electronic instruments.
 We have a little of everything there.
 Fairlight, Emulator, PPG Wave, Moog, ARP, Sequential Circuits, Korg, Roland, Yamaha, Alesis, lots, of drum machines, even the old vintage keyboards, like the Fender Rhodes, the Hammond organs, the Hohner Clavinet and Pianet, the ARP Solina, the Eminent and some others that I would never thought in [sic] sample, or even knew they existed.